 - “Trust your sense of style and taste.”
-Author Jim Carmichel says if you do, you’ll still enjoy owning it if it proves to be a lousy investment.
+Author Jim Carmichel says that if you do, you’ll still enjoy owning the gun if it proves to be a lousy investment.

 - Buy guns that have a proven track record of value.
-Take the Model 21 Winchester, he says:
+For example, take the Model 21 Winchester, he says:

 Nowadays you’re lucky to find a good used 12-gauge for $3,500.
 If you had bought the same gun new 10 or 20 years ago, you would have made a solid 10 percent per annum on your investment, in addition to owning and using a shotgun that says a lot about who you are.